apache/incubator-graphar/docs/user-guide/file-format.rst

 Information files
 `````````````````
-GraphAr uses two kinds of files to save a graph: a group of Yaml files to describe the meta information; and the data files to store actual data for vertices and edges.
+GraphAr uses two kinds of files to store a graph: a group of Yaml files to describe meta information; and data files to store actual data for vertices and edges.
 A graph information file which named "<name>.graph.yml" describes the meta information for a graph whose name is <name>.
 The content of this file includes:

 - the graph name;